ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 ### Example Output

-The output data is determined by the tcc marker.
+The output data is determined by the TCC marker.
 Some values would be returned as None if they are not calculated.
 The output is as follows:

 | identifier | absolute_difference | lower_percentage_threshold | upper_percentage_threshold | final_total | final_components | tcc_marker |